-Málaga airport does not have an airport hotel on site that you conveniently can walk to.
-However, there are a number of hotels near the airport, Holiday Inn Express Málaga being the nearest, within a few minutes by taxi.
-(Although the minimu fare minimun fare of 15.21 € or 19.01 € Band 2 for night and weekend.
+Málaga airport does not have an on-site hotel that you can conveniently walk to.
+However, there are a number of hotels near the airport, Holiday Inn Express Málaga being the nearest, within a few minutes by taxi (although there is a minimun fare of 15.21 € or 19.01 € Band 2 for night and weekend).

 The choice of hotels in Malaga city is vast and varied.
 Over recent years, this vibrant Andalusian city has undergone much hotel renovation and restoration.
 Many old buildings have been brought back to their former glory and tastefully converted into 21st century hotels, without losing anything of their enchanted past.